 Want more coaster ideas?
-We have all of our coaster crafts here.
+We have all of our coaster crafts here!

-I love maps y’all.
-Love, love, love.
 I decided to put some maps on coasters for my living room.
 I’ve used maps many times before in our home.
 There are so many different ways you can use them and display them.
+I love to frame them or display vintage maps as art, repurpose them as placecards, or use them to elevate a tray.

 This project doesn’t require pouring epoxy or anything complicated.
-Just coasters (you can even use old ones!), Mod Podge, and a few maps.
+Just coasters (you can even use old ones), Mod Podge, and a few maps!

 - Mod Podge